algotrader-dotcom/vertical-search-engine-stock-photo/README.txt

+1. Introduction
-This is demo photo stock search engine
+Stock photo search engine demonstration.

+2. How it works

+3. How to acess